 Drugs of many types can interact with steroids.

-It is very important to tell your healthcare team about all prescription and over-the-counter medications you're taking, as well as vitamins, supplements, and herbal preparations.
+It is very important to tell your healthcare team about all prescription and over-the-counter medications you're taking.
+Also share what the vitamins, supplements, and herbal preparations you take.

 Among the drugs that can interact with steroids are: